Jacqueline Phillips: Career

 Phillips is a lawyer who has worked on housing affordability, healthcare access, and economic policy issues.
 She previously served as a member of the Thornton City Council.
 In 2024, Phillips defeated incumbent representative Julia Marvin in the Democratic primary for Colorado House District 31 with 55% of the vote.
 District 31 includes western Adams County and a portion of Thornton.

 During her campaign, Phillips prioritized affordable housing, particularly for seniors, and proposed pathways to homeownership.
 She also focused on education policies, including promoting apprenticeships and vocational training, and environmental issues like water contamination and carbon reduction strategies.

 Phillips ran against Republican Heidi Pitchforth in the 2024 Colorado House of Representatives election.
 By January 2025, she was serving as the representative for District 31 in the Colorado House of Representatives.
 She was assigned to the Education Committee and the Transportation, Housing & Local Government Committee during the 2025 legislative session.

 Phillips has sponsored bills such as HB25-1075, addressing the regulation of speech–language pathology assistants, and HB25-1028, concerning modifications to the address confidentiality program.

+2026 election

+Phillips ran for re-election in 2026.
+However, in the Democratic primary election held on June 30, 2026, she was defeated by community organizer Gabriel Cervantes.